-The Vermont All-Payer Accountable Care Organization Model Agreement (APM Agreement) allows Medicare to join Medicaid and commercial insurers to pay for health care more efficiently.
+The APM Agreement allows Medicare to join Medicaid and commercial insurers to pay for health care more efficiently.
 The goal of the APM is to shift payments from a fee-for-service system that rewards volume to a payment system based on value while improving the health of Vermonters and limiting health care cost growth.

 Because of the APM’s flexible payments, population health investments, and incentive structure, hospitals and surrounding communities are shifting resources toward activities known to improve overall health, including primary care, lifestyle medicine, health education and prevention, mental health counseling, and nutrition.
 The APM is changing incentives to push toward to increased access to primary care and social services and increased efficiency across the system.
 Under the APM, Vermonters continue to receive their health insurance coverage and benefits; neither the APM nor the ACO limit the benefits or provider choice available under patients’ insurance plans.
 Payer and provider participation in the APM through the ACO may enhance the benefits of insurance plans in some cases.
 As population health initiatives are funded by the ACO, Vermonters receive greater access to programs they can benefit from, such as care coordination and telehealth.
 Vermonters should see an increase in services known to improve overall health, such as preventive care, and services that address social determinants of health.

 It is important to remember that improvements in population health take time and are not simple to measure.
-The APM involves long term investments in improving health and it will take years before researchers can assess the impact of the APM on population health outcomes in any statistically meaningful way.
+The APM involves long-term investments in improving health; researchers are just beginning to assess the impact of the APM on population health outcomes.

 How do we know if the All-Payer Model is working?

 Vermont’s All-Payer Model Agreement aims to align health care cost growth with the growth of the Vermont economy and to improve the health of Vermonters over time.
-It sets ambitious goals and benchmarks that will be measured over 5 years.
+It sets ambitious goals and benchmarks that will be measured over the life of the model.
 The outcomes the APM sets out to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and possible model adjustments and improvements along the way.

 The GMCB is primarily responsible for monitoring and reporting on progress toward achieving the APM goals.
 Tracking quality and cost growth is at the heart of the APM – and will help us determine if the state is heading in the right direction.
-Because of the time it takes to receive and analyze health care claims data, we are currently analyzing data for Year 3 (2020), though we are in Year 4 (2021) of the APM.
-This early data gives us a starting point from which to build as we collect the full five years of data.
+Because of the time it takes to receive and analyze health care claims data, we are analyzing data for Year 4 (2021), though we are in Year 6 (2023) of the APM.
+Early data gives us a starting point from which to build as we collect and average data from the full duration of the APM.

 All-Payer Model Agreement Targets and Reporting.
-The Agreement requires Vermont to report regularly to CMMI on performance against the APM targets (see Q1), and other topics.
+The Agreement requires Vermont to report regularly to CMMI on performance against the APM targets, and other topics.
 All of GMCB’s reports to CMMI are available to the public once they’re finalized, posted to the APM Reports page of GMCB’s website.

 Evaluation and Monitoring.
 The GMCB is continually assessing APM successes and challenges generally, through: